Tensor and Matrix Low-Rank Value-Function Approximation in Reinforcement Learning: Tensor low-rank for SA-VF estimation

 Similarly to other multi-dimensional applications \cite{kolda2009tensor}, \cite{sidiropoulos2017tensor}, low-rank tensor factorization techniques can be adapted to impose low-rank in the estimation of $\tenbQ$, which is the goal of the remainder of the section.
-To that end, Section \ref{Ss:tensor_parafac_generic} introduces the notion of PARAFAC low-rank decomposition, Section \ref{Ss:tensor_lowrank_stochastic_schemes} formulates the low-rank tensor-based SA-VF estimation problem and presents the baseline version of our stochastic algorithms, and Section \ref{Ss:tensor_stachastic_title_to_decide} discusses potential modifications to the algorithms at hand.
+To that end, Section \ref{Ss:tensor_parafac_generic} introduces the notion of PARAFAC low-rank decomposition, Section \ref{Ss:Belman_tensor_lowrank} briefly describes the synchronous model-based low-rank tensor SA-VF setup, Section \ref{Ss:tensor_lowrank_stochastic_schemes} formulates the low-rank tensor-based SA-VF for the main model-free setup and presents the baseline version of our stochastic algorithm, and Sections \ref{Ss:tensor_stachastic_title_to_decide} and \ref{Ss:matrix_and_tensor_stochastic} and discuss potential modifications to the algorithms at hand.